Zero Threat wins Silver in the 2017 International Serious Play Awards

 In light of recent global ransomware attacks, Zero Threat is an important tool which allows organisations to use an interactive gameplay environment to educate workers on the risks of cyber-attacks, ransomware, phishing, vishing, password hygiene and other cyber-security threats.

-Zero Threat is a collaboration between two of LEO’s sister companies within Learning Technologies Group plc (LTG): Governance, Risk Management and Compliance (GRC) training specialists Eukleia and ‘games with purpose’ studio Preloaded.
-“The award is a great win for the Group and demonstrates our depth and breadth of expertise to create dynamic, results-driven solutions and products for our diverse range of global clients,” said LEO Managing Director Dale Solomon.
+Zero Threat is a collaboration between two of LEO Learning’s sister companies within Learning Technologies Group plc (LTG): Governance, Risk Management and Compliance (GRC) training specialists Eukleia and ‘games with purpose’ studio Preloaded.
+“The award is a great win for the Group and demonstrates our depth and breadth of expertise to create dynamic, results-driven solutions and products for our diverse range of global clients,” said LEO Learning Managing Director Dale Solomon.

 “It has long been accepted that online behaviour is a vital part of maintaining cyber-security.
 Indeed, some of the most high-profile cyber-attacks in recent months have been linked to poor security awareness, so building a good ‘cyber-culture’ has never been more important,” said Michael Sacks, Chief Executive Officer at Eukleia.